Registrationwala

-A provisional patent is a kind of a temporary patent application which protects the invention of the inventor for a period of 12 months while the invention is in the stage of development and the inventor is preparing to file a non-provisional patent application.
+A provisional patent is basically a temporary patent application that protects the invention of the inventor for a period of 12 months while the invention is in the stage of development and the inventor is preparing to file a non-provisional patent application.

 Why do inventors file Provisional Patent Application even though it is not mandatory?